BeatrizArellano/regimeshifts/README.md

 ### Creating a time-series with a tipping point

-`sample_rs` is a useful function in the module `regime_shifts` to create a time-series with a bifurcation and stochastic variability (normally distributed noise with specified standard deviation).
+The `sample_rs` function, available in the `regime_shifts` module, generates a time-series using a stochastic differential equation to simulate an abrupt transition induced by a bifurcation, with normally distributed noise and a specified standard deviation.

 ```python